T. Lux Feininger

 Technique, Material and Measurement

-The measurements of paintings and drawings are given in inches and centimeters, height by width.
-Measurements are taken from the outer corners of the stretcher frame or those of the sheet.
+The sizes are given in centimeters or inches, height before width, measured from the outer corners of the stretcher frame or the edges of the painting panel.

-Unknown sizes - especially of destroyed works - could sometimes be determined from photographs showing the work with other objects, while measuring the relation to those objects.
+Unknown sizes - especially those of destroyed works - could sometimes be determined from photographs showing the work with other objects in relation to them; these are marked as approximate dimensions, preceded by “approx.”

 Dating and Place